heptarch/heptarch.github.io/drafts/demon.md

-In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £125,000 with the stated goal of building an underground network of pneumatic tubes to deliver mail.
+In the 1860s, the London Pneumatic Despatch Company raised the extravagant sum of £125,000 with the stated goal of building an underground network of tubes to deliver mail.
+The system was quickly found

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->